mt-ch/Movie-db-vue/README.md

 # MovieDB

-Movie database made in Vue and using the The movie DB API.
+Movie database made in Vue and using the The Movie DB API.

 * Vue
 * Bootstrap